Deciding to buy a business involves a lot of research, commitment, and risk.

-9. They're Unrepresented
+8. They're Unrepresented

-10. Previously Sold In the Same Industry
+9. They've Previously Sold In the Same Industry

 If a seller has sold a business in the same industry before, that can raise a red flag.

 The business owner sold a business in the same industry before, and then turned around and started another one.
-Depending on the industry and location, this could have created some serious competition for the buyer of the first business that the owner sold.
+Depending on the industry and location, this could have created some serious competition for the buyer of the first business the owner sold.